52North/sensor-web-tutorial/docs/hands-on/09_01_sos_installation_war_file.md

 ###### Procedure request/response handling

-The `Procedure request/response handling` settings provides the definition of
+The `Procedure request/response handling` settings manu allows to definition of specific aspects of the SOS response behaviour.
+Important settings include:

-- Allow only requesting of procedure instances/aggregations
-- Add outputs or encode  child procedure in SensorML
+- Allow only requesting of procedure instances/aggregations: SensorML can be used for defining sensor types and instances.
+With this setting it is possible to define that the SOS server only returns concrete sensors and no type descriptions.
+- Add outputs or encode child procedure in SensorML: Sensor systems may be organised in hierarchical manner (e.g. sensor system with many included sensor devices).
+With this parameter you can make sure, that the description of a complex sensor system includes inline also the descriptions of all embedded sensor devices.

 > ####### Activity 8
 >
-> TODO Explain settings
 >
 > 1. Select the `Service Provider` tab
 >
->     - Change the default definitions
+>     - Change the default definitions with values that correspond to you
 >     - *Name* -> e.g. `SIST`
 >     - *Website* -> e.g. `https://sist.cnrs.fr/`
 >     - *Phone*